johannlilly/johannlilly/README.md

 - 🔭 I’m splitting between advanced statistical analysis for Data Science and vanilla JavaScript, ES6+, TypeScript, and React
 - 🌱 I’m currently learning JavaScript and WebAssembly engines and compilers
-- 🏫 I'm studying Mathematics for Machine Learning, including vector calculus, multivariable calculus, linear algebra, and linear regression
+- 🏫 I'm studying Mathematics for Machine Learning including vector and multivariable calculus
 - 👯 I’m looking to collaborate on WebAssembly projects with Rust
 - 🤔 I’m looking for help with Rust
 - 💬 Ask me about JavaScript education resources